ajinkyavbhandare/ajinkyavbhandare.github.io/_pages/about.md

 ---

-Assistant professor of economics at the University of California, Santa Cruz.
+Hi!

-My work is in microeconomics, behavioral economics and experimental economics.
+I am a b-tech student at the deogiri institute of engineering an management studies.
+My research interests lie in the areas of multimodal machine learning, computer vision, speech recognition and natural language processing.

 ## [Research](research)